Mayenne: Flora and fauna

 Mayenne has a diversity of habitat types such as forest, heathland, bog and farmland.
 Some 1445 species of plants, 63 species of mammals, 280 species of birds, 16 species of amphibians and 11 species of reptiles have been recorded, as well as thousands of species of invertebrates.
 The peat-lands and bogs are often fringed with woodlands of alder and ash, and in some places carnivorous plants such as sundew and butterwort flourish, fritillaries, marsh cinquefoil and cottongrass grow and butterflies, dragonflies and spiders abound.

 The woodlands are mostly small with the deciduous trees dominated by oak.
-Here roe deer, badger, fire salamander, Aesculapian snake, middle spotted woodpecker, little owl and white admiral can be found and uncommon plants present including European columbine and wild russet apple.
+Here roe deer, badger, mole, hedgehog, red deer, red squirrel, fire salamander, Aesculapian snake, middle spotted woodpecker, little owl and white admiral can be found and uncommon plants present including European columbine and wild russet apple.

 The dry grasslands, which cover the limestone and sandstone soils, are also rich in fauna and flora.
 They house the snake Vipera aspis, the Large blue butterfly, the blue-winged grasshopper and the bee orchid.
 The heathland in the north of Mayenne is populated by dwarf gorse and cross-leaved heath and there are plenty of spiders, nightjars and warblers.
 The old quarries are the refuge of bats, amphibians, the shining cranesbill and greater butterfly orchid.
 Rivers and ponds are home to eel, northern crested newt, European otter, kingfisher, grass snake, common moorhen and plants such as spearwort, yellow flag, arrowhead and Isopyrum thalictroides, a small poisonous plant.